catalyst-fp7/documents/interoperability/interoperability.md

 #### Systems that allow creating custom modules

 These systems include facilities to internally run code to extend their functionality in various ways.
-Example include most Open Source Content Management Systems.
+Examples include most Open Source Content Management Systems.

 This typically allow all the capabilities above, but at the price of writing code specific to the system.
-This can still allow significant reuse is the platform is very popular (e.g.:  Drupal, WordPress)
+This can still allow significant reuse if the platform is very popular (e.g.:  Drupal, WordPress)

 ### Fully client-side widgets